 Tender and juicy chicken, cooked in a creamy-buttery tomato sauce, served with Saffron flavored Basmati Rice.
-Try this recipe for Easy Butter Chicken and Saffron Rice, and, enjoy a restaurant style Indian treat, right in the comfort of your home!
+This recipe for Easy Butter Chicken and Saffron Rice in the instant pot is the super-easy adaptation of my recipe for Authentic Butter Chicken.

-The founder and chef of the restaurant decided to use left-over Tandoori Chicken (Indian-Spiced Grilled Chicken), in a rich and buttery tomato gravy.
+The founder and chef of the restaurant decided to use left-over Tandoori Chicken (Indian-Spiced Grilled Chicken) in a rich and buttery tomato gravy.
 Little did he know, that he was creating one of the most popular curry dishes from the Indian subcontinent.

 This recipe can be made dairy-free by substituting the heavy cream with full-fat coconut milk.
 It's as easy as that.
 There is no other substitution required.
 And, this recipe is Gluten-free, which makes it perfect for entertaining as well.